What is a Keylogger and how to protect yourself from a keylogger

 - Use 2-factor authentication on your accounts, as it will protect your account even if your password gets compromised

-Check this email security and privacy crash course, that will give you more details on keeping your accounts private and secure by following good practices.
+- Check this email security and privacy crash course, that will help you in combating today’s cybersecurity threats.